jocelynewalker/STA380/Walker_Jocelyne_Exercises.md

-**Now that we’ve adjusted for confounding variables, the differences in mean revenue in the matched groups are smaller.** The mean revenue per square foot of the non-green matched buildings is $26.24, while the mean of the green buildings is $26.97, resulting in a difference of $0.73 per square foot.
+**Now that we’ve adjusted for confounding variables, the differences in mean revenue in the matched groups are smaller.** The mean revenue per square foot of the **non-green matched buildings is $26.24**, while the **mean of the green buildings is $26.97**, resulting in a difference of **$0.73** per square foot.
 This is much smaller than original estimate of $2.60 increased revenue per square foot.
 This would translate into an additional 250,000 \* 0.73 = $182,500 of extra revenue per year.
 If the expected baseline construction costs are $100 million, with an expected 5% premium for green certification, that means we should expect to spend